decentralized-identity/didcomm.org/site/content/protocols/workflow/1.0/readme.md

 - Processors MUST implement idempotency for `advance` operations using `idempotency_key`.
 - Processors MUST bind instances to connections based on the inbound DIDComm connection that delivered `start` (ignoring any `connection_id` in the message body).
 - When a workflow enters a `final` state, the Processor MUST send a `complete` message.
+- Templates that declare `sensitivity` MUST classify every referenced `context` field as `secret`, `pii`, or `plain` (default `plain`).
+- Fields classified as `secret` or `pii` with `storage: "vault"` MUST NOT appear as literal values in `start`, `advance`, or `status` message bodies; they MUST be represented as `$ref` vault references.
+- Coordinators MUST provision a vault (via Vaults 1.0 `propose`/`offer`/`grant-access`) and populate sensitive values into the EDV BEFORE sending `start`.
+- Multiplicity-key expressions MUST NOT reference fields whose sensitivity level is `secret`.
+- `$transient` fields MUST be wiped from instance storage after the advance cycle in which they were supplied.
+- When a workflow instance reaches status `completed`, the Processor SHOULD send a Vaults 1.0 `seal` message to the bound vault.
+When an instance reaches status `canceled`, the Processor SHOULD send a Vaults 1.0 `tombstone` message.

 ## Discoverability
 Agents SHOULD advertise support via Discover-Features v2:
 - Protocol: `https://didcomm.org/workflow/1.0`
 - Capabilities: `discover`, `fetch-template`, `ui:1.0`
 - Optional: Supported protocol actions (e.g., `issue-credential:2.0`, `present-proof:2.0`, `payments:1.0`)
+- Optional: `vault-context` — indicates the agent supports vault-backed sensitive field resolution in workflows

 ## Object Model